 These types of pliers have rounded tips, cone-shaped with a flat top.
 Round nose pliers are perfect for bending and coiling wires.
 The tips are shorter for better control when making the loops.
 They are typically used in jewelry making and electrical wiring where making a wire loop is necessary.

 As an added option, the round nose pliers are also available with a side cutter.
 They are a two-in-one tool for looping wire and then cutting it to quickly move on to the next step in the project.
 They’re great for projects with repetitive steps where not switching between tools helps the work to move along faster.

 Wire Cutter Pliers

-Sometimes called diagonal pliers, carbon steel wire cutter pliers are made for precise cuts of metal wires or plastic and leather cords.
+Sometimes called diagonal pliers, carbon steel wire cutting pliers are made for precise cuts of metal wires or plastic and leather cords.
 The jaws are shaped more like short scissors; however, the blades do not intersect but meet at the straight edge allowing for that precise snip of rigid materials.

 End Nipper Pliers

 End nipper pliers are also designed for cutting wires, nails or other materials cleanly from the surface – unlike the pincer, which is meant for grip or pinch in addition to cutting.
-The end nippers have two angled blades that meet and, with the lever action, they easily cut the wires or cords flush with the surface they’re protruding from.
+The end nippers have two angled cutting edges that meet and, with the lever action, they easily cut the wires or cords flush with the surface they’re protruding from.

 Another popular type are slip joint pliers.
 These pliers have an adjustable pivot point that allows them to open in several positions.
 Crimping pliers are specifically designed to strip and terminate wiring and are mostly used by electricians.